Flooding UK: how to prepare for floods

 Before a flood warning

-Make sure you are able to download flood warnings:
+Make sure you can download flood warnings:

 - Download the British Red Cross Emergency App and set emergency alerts for your area.